 Making music during closure of the Cathedral for musicians

 During this period of closure of the Cathedral and its halls, during which the Cathedral and Junior Choirs cannot meet, members of both choirs are providing weekly music to be added to the weekly on-line service.
 The Junior choir provides their own piece, and the Adult Choir provide the backing to the hymns, an introit, an anthem and the Choral Amen.

 Contrary to some thoughts, these are not old recordings from previous services, but are created fresh and new every week, from a total of around 25+ singers, young and not so young, in both choirs, including a singer from the Borders and one ex-chorister from 12,000 miles away in New Zealand!
 Whilst in the past, the live service was recorded each week to be provided on CD if requested (please click HERE if you would be interested in that) the choir was recorded only by a single microphone on the lectern used for the Bible readings.
 Needless to say this was far from ideal for the introit, nor did it give a balanced sound to the choir for the hymns or anthems, making such recordings unacceptable for use in on-line services.
-As such, it was decided to experiment with the concept of creating choirs from singers in and friends of the Cathedral Choir who may be interested and using technology to bring all the voices together.
+As such, it was decided to experiment with the concept of creating choirs from singers in, and friends of, the Cathedral Choir who may be interested and using technology to bring all the voices together.

 How is it made?

 Scottish law and Church of Scotland rules are such that the choir members cannot physically meet, nor sing in the Cathedral, so every piece of music is actually created from multiple single recordings of each singer singing only their part.
 Kevin, our Director of Music, records an accompaniment - which may or may not be used in the final service.
 (The unaccompanied - or a capella - singing you hear has actually been recorded against a backing track, which is then removed at the end.)
-This results in 25+ individual recording files for each musical item - around 120 music files per week - with 2 days to edit it for the service.
+This results in 25+ individual recording files for each musical item - around 120 music files per week.